Search This Blog

 • In Software Engineering, risk refers to the possibility of an undesirable event that can negatively impact the successful completion of a software project.

-• It is the probability of loss combined with the consequences of that loss.
+• Software risk refers to the probability of loss combined with the consequences of that loss that may occur during the development of software

 • Software risks can arise from people, process, technology, business, or external factors.